eldada/terraform-examples/4.artifactory-config/README.md

 The work here assumes you have an Artifactory instance running and accessible.

+If not already installed, you can easily install Artifactory in Kubernetes with the [Artifactory Install Example](../3.artifactory-install) in this repository.

-If not already installed, you can easily install Artifactory in Kubernetes with [helm](https://helm.sh) by running the following command
+You can also easily install Artifactory in Kubernetes directly with [helm](https://helm.sh) by running the following command
 ```shell
 helm upgrade --install artifactory jfrog/artifactory --set postgresql.postgresqlPassword="password1"
 ```